Skip to Content

 How to Keep Your Washer Cleaner Between Deep Cleans

-A twice-a-year deep clean is helpful, but a few small habits can keep your washing machine fresher between those bigger cleaning sessions.
+A twice-a-year deep clean is helpful, but small habits keep the washer fresher between those bigger cleaning sessions.

-- Check your washer manual for filter or drain cleaning instructions.
+• Check your washer manual for filter or drain maintenance.

 More DIY Laundry and Cleaning Help